IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: : System architecture

 \subsubsection{Query life cycle: Interplay between spoke modules}

-Spokes are initiated by the hub operator and passed user queries that they can address along with the data needed to address the query.
-The request is intercepted by the spoke operator, which uses the spoke LLM to generate a plan to address the query.
-The spoke operator also passes the data that comes from the hub operator to the LLM to assist planning.
-Additionally, the LLM also extracts the data from its own memory module that will be useful for addressing the query.

-Once a plan is generated, the spoke operator directs the LLM to follow it step by step.
-In case the LLM needs additional data from the user, it requests the spoke operator, which relays this message to the hub operator.
-The hub operator then conveys this request to the user and relays the user provided data to the spoke operator.
-However, in case the hub already possesses the required data, it directly shares it with the spoke with user consent.
-Specifically, it shows the data to the user and asks whether the user is okay with sharing this data.
-In case there are follow up requests from the user on the same topic, the hub operator simply conveys the user request to the spoke-operator, similar to the first query.
-The final output is passed by the spoke operator to the hub operator, which relays it to the user.
-We require explicit user consent before any irreversible action is taken by the app, such as the app sending an email or making a purchase.

-Based on the query execution plan, if the spoke needs additional functionality offered by another app to resolve the query, it leverages \llmsys's inter-spoke communication (ISC) protocol.
-We describe the exact details of ISC protocol in Section~\ref{subsec:isc-protocol} but at a high level, the ISC protocol leverages the hub to allow spokes to securely exchange messages with each other, while they execute in their isolated environment.
+\begin{enumerate}[leftmargin=5mm] \item After receiving the user query and the associated data from the hub, the spoke operator passes this information, and additional relevant data from its own memory module, to the spoke LLM to generate a plan to address the query. \item Based on the plan, if additional data is needed, the spoke operator relays this message to the hub operator. \item In case the hub possesses the data, it shares it with the spoke, with user consent.
+Specifically, it shows the data to the user and asks whether the user is okay with sharing. \item In case the hub does not possess the data, it conveys the request to the user and relays user-provided data to the spoke operator. \item The spoke operator then uses the spoke LLM to resolve the request and passes the output to the hub operator, which relays it to the user.
+Note that we require explicit user consent before any irreversible action is taken by the app, such as the app sending an email or making a purchase, similar to deployed LLM-based systems, such as ChatGPT~\cite{openaigptconsequentialflag} (more details in Appendix~\ref{subsec:permission}). \item In case there are follow-up requests from the user on the same topic, the hub operator simply conveys the user request to the spoke operator, similar to the first query. \item If the spoke needs additional functionality offered by another app to resolve the query, it leverages \llmsys's inter-spoke communication (ISC) protocol.

-To ensure that the execution is isolated between spokes and the hub, we run them in separate processes with several constraints (implementation details provided in Appendix~\ref{sec:implementation}).